appsmithorg/appsmith-docs/website/docs/workflows/tutorials/create-workflow.md

 3. Configure the request as follows:
    - Set the request method to **POST**.
    - In the request URL field, paste the webhook URL you copied from the workflow settings in the [Enable the Webhook Trigger](#enable-the-webhook-trigger) section.
-4. Pass any parameters needed for processing by adding them in the request body.
-For example, if the workflow requires an `email` parameter, pass it in JSON format in the request body.
+4. Pass `email` parameter needed for processing by adding it in JSON format in the request body.
+Replace `add_your_email_address` with your email to see the workflow in action as you will receive an email.

     ```javascript
     {
-        "email": "your_email@example.com"
+        "email": "add_your_email_address"
     }
     ```